 Heading to Noosa for a birthday party, bachelor/bachelorette party or maybe just an end of school bash?

 There are private charter cruises that can be hired out for you and only you to enjoy.
 Celebrate a milestone or just a regular Thursday evening, it’s totally up to you.

-No matter what option you choose guests will be treated to stunning views from several different kinds of watercraft and truly get to experience Noosa in a new way.
+No matter what option you choose guests will be treated to stunning views from several different kinds of watercraft and truly get to experience the Noosa River in a fun way.

 Picture this: the sun is rising over crystal clear waters, you’ll hear the sound of crashing waves and feel the sun on your face as you breathe deeply.

 This is the incredible sensation you’ll get from doing yoga on Noosa Main beach.